List of Debian project leaders: Ian Murdock

 Ian Murdock, the first Debian project leader and the "ian" in "Debian", was an American software engineer.
-He founded the Debian project in August 1993, naming it after his then-girlfriend and later wife Debra Lynn, and himself (Deb and Ian).
+He founded the Debian project in August 1993, naming it after his then-girlfriend and later wife, Debra Lynn, and himself (Deb and Ian).
 He later started Progeny Linux Systems, a commercial Linux company.

 He was the Chief Technology Officer of the Free Standards Group and elected chair of the Linux Standard Base workgroup, CTO of the Linux Foundation when the group was formed from the merger of the Free Standards Group and Open Source Development Labs.

 He left the Linux Foundation to join Sun Microsystems leading the Project Indiana making OpenSolaris distribution with GNU userland.

 From 2011 until 2015, Murdock was Vice President of Platform and Developer Community at Salesforce Marketing Cloud.

-From November 2015 until his death, Murdock was working for Docker, Inc.
+From November 2015 until his death, Murdock worked for Docker, Inc.

 Bruce Perens

-Bruce Perens is an American computer programmer and advocate in the free software movement and author of BusyBox.
+Bruce Perens is an American computer programmer, an advocate of the free software movement and author of BusyBox.
 He created The Open Source Definition and published the first formal announcement and manifesto of open source.
 He co-founded the Open Source Initiative (OSI) with Eric S. Raymond and Software in the Public Interest.

-He represented Open Source at the United Nations World Summit on the Information Society, at the invitation of the United Nations Development Programme in 2005.
+He represented Open Source at the United Nations World Summit on the Information Society at the invitation of the United Nations Development Programme in 2005.

 He was the Debian project leader from April 1996 to December 1997, replacing Ian Murdock.